tobiasbueschel/simple-java-programs/README.md

 # Simple Java Programs

-A collection of simple Java programs.
+A collection of Java programs.

 ## Project Structure